 Want to win tickets?
-Check out the #BRipBFest hashtag on Twitter and Instagram, and follow your favorite Indiana breweries on Facebook for chances to win.
+Check out the #IndyWinterfest hashtag on Twitter and Instagram, and follow your favorite Indiana breweries on Facebook for chances to win.

-If I received a discounted/complimentary ticket code after Winterfest, can I use it for Broad Ripple?
+I expected to receive a discounted/complimentary ticket code after Winterfest.
+Where can I get it?

 Are there any special events leading up to the festival?